 The content on this page is intended for informational use only, and in no way constitutes an endorsement or promotion.
 While we strive to keep this content timely and relevant to our B.S.
 Engineering students and recent graduates, please recognize that there are many additional resources available to you online or from the WFU Office of Personal and Career Development.

 The path to Professional Engineering (PE) licensure begins with the Fundamentals of Engineering (FE) exam.
-All Wake Engineering students are expected to take the FE exam by their final year of undergraduate study.
 For more information on the FE exam and the registration process, visit here.
 In addition, you may eventually be interested in obtaining your PE licensure, at which point you would qualify to join the National Society of Professional Engineers (NSPE).

 Certain career tracks are more likely to require PE licensure than others; therefore, as you begin thinking about your professional development plan or career aspirations, also keep track of the degrees and licensures of the individuals working in those fields.

 Membership and participation in professional engineering societies can offer valuable networking and professional development opportunities.
 Many professional societies also offer discounted membership rates to students and recent graduates.
 Both undergraduate engineering students and more established engineers in the U.S. commonly seek membership in the following societies (many of which are discipline specific):

 - American Society of Engineering Education (ASEE)

 - Institute of Electrical and Electronics Engineers (IEEE)